Japan–Russia relations: Current relations (1999–present)

 Despite suggestions from LDP lawmakers, prime minister Kishida did not abolish the post of Minister for Economic Cooperation with Russia in the August 2022 reshuffle.
 The newly appointed minister Yasutoshi Nishimura stated there is no policy change in keeping interests in the Sakhalin-II oil and gas project in Russia, one of the world's largest integrated oil and gas projects owned by Gazprom, Shell, Mitsui and Mitsubishi.
+In 2023, Russia renamed the commemoration of Victory over Japan Day on September 3 from "Day of the End of World War II (1945)" to "Day of Victory over Militaristic Japan and the End of World War II (1945)", a move Japan called "extremely regrettable".